 Project Overview: EV-0139

 Lake Whatcom, the drinking water source for over 100,000 residents of Bellingham and Whatcom County, has experienced a decline in water quality.
-Residential development is one of the causes of excess phosphorus (natural and man-made nutrients that harm lake quality) in the lake.
+Residential development is one of the causes of excess phosphorus (natural and man-made nutrients that harm water quality) in the lake.

 The City is part of a multi-jurisdictional effort to reclaim a healthy watershed by implementing projects and programs aimed at eliminating phosphorus loading in stormwater.
 These efforts include aggressive retrofitting of existing stormwater infrastructure to maximize pollution-removal opportunities.